 I'm sure it wouldn't take you that long to figure it out.

 I like how you guys try to stay keeping it traditional, sort of like your circumnavigation of Baffin using traditional kayaks.

-SM: Yeah.
-One thing I love about, and I'm sure I'll love about this trip, when my brother and I did our Northwest Passage trip through Northwest territories and Nunavut is that it's just really cool to be travelling through these communities.
+Sarah: Yeah.
+One thing I love about, and I'm sure I'll love about this trip, when my brother and I did our Northwest Passage trip through Northwest territories and Nunavut is that it's just really cool to be traveling through these communities.
 Small communities in the north are amazing and the people are so awesome.
-It's just a really neat experience, especially travelling with the dog team.
+It's just a really neat experience, especially traveling with the dog team.
 That's definitely a part of it that I'm really looking forward to.

 Talking about being in the middle of nowhere out on this trip, what's the possibility of a rescue if it all goes to shit?

 Sarah: I mean there's always a possibility of rescue, but it kind of depends where you are and how fast you need to get out.
 The easiest way to travel up here, by far, is by snow machine.
 But, you know, our longest section between communities is about 30 days by dog, so that would still take quite a while to get a snow machine out and back.
 They can come by plane, but you need an area for them to land.